-(6) Nothing in this rule shall be deemed to limit the distribution of voter registration cards to permanent registration locations as designated by the County Clerk or to voter registration agencies as designated by the Secretary of State.
+(6) Nothing in this rule shall be deemed to limit the distributo impede voter registration in this state.

 (7) The public distribution of registration cards by a person approved by the Secretary of State under ORS 247.171 to print, copy or otherwise prepare and distribute registration cards, even though the distributor incurs costs in the distribution, does not constitute undue influence to affect registration, voting or candidacy.